falserino/Leader/Module 1/conclusion.md

 ---
 layout: default
 title: Summary and Conclusion
-parent: The Institution as Servants
+parent: What is a Servant Leader
-nav_order: 3
+nav_order: 4
 ---

 ## Conclusion